konveyor/konveyor.github.io/content/Move2Kube/Tutorials/CustomizeOutput/customGenDockerFile.md

 ```

 2. Add `customizations/custom-dockerfile-change-built-in-behavior/nodejs/templates/start-nodejs.sh`.

 ```console
 $ ls customizations/custom-dockerfile-change-built-in-behavior/nodejs/templates/
 Dockerfile	start-nodejs.sh
 ```

 3. The `transformer.yaml` is the transformer configuration with [two changes](https://github.com/konveyor/move2kube/blob/main/assets/built-in/transformers/dockerfilegenerator/nodejs/transformer.yaml) compared to the built-in transformer:
-- The name of our custom transformer is `Nodejs-CustomFiles` (see `name` field in the `metadata` section).
+- The custom transformer name is `Nodejs-CustomFiles` (see `name` field in the `metadata` section).
-- We are also specifying an `override` section which is asking Move2Kube to disable the transformer named `Nodejs-Dockerfile` if it is present.
+- Specify an `override` section which is asking Move2Kube to disable the transformer named `Nodejs-Dockerfile` if it is present.

 ```console
 $ cat customizations/custom-dockerfile-change-built-in-behavior/nodejs/nodejs.yaml
 ```